thorek1/MacroModelling.jl/README.md

 ### Example

-See below for example code of a simple RBC model.
-For more details see the [documentation](https://thorek1.github.io/MacroModelling.jl/stable).
+See below an implementation of a simple RBC model.
+You can find more detailed tutorials in the [documentation](https://thorek1.github.io/MacroModelling.jl/stable).

 ```julia
 using MacroModelling